 The uniform is a method of the Cub Scouting program.
-It identifies youth and adults as part of a team and provides a sense of belonging to the den, the pack, and the Boy Scouts of America.
+It identifies youth and adults as part of a team and provides a sense of belonging to the den, the pack, and Scouting America.
 It also instills a sense of pride as the uniform is where awards and achievements are displayed.
 Most Cub Scout-age children love wearing their Cub Scout uniform.
 Uniforms should be worn to all den meetings, pack meetings, and special pack activities.

-The Cub Scout uniform for Webelos Scouts is preparing them for joining a troop.
-All Webelos wear the tan Scout uniform: green shorts, pants or skorts, Scout belt, blue shoulder loops on their epaulettes, green Scout socks, Webelos plaid neckerchief, Webelos neckerchief slide, and Webelos cap.
+The Cub Scout uniform for Arrow of Light Scouts is preparing them for joining a troop.
+Arrow of Light Scouts wear the tan Scouts BSA uniform shirt, green shorts, pants or skorts, Scout belt, blue shoulder loops on their epaulettes and green Scout socks.

-The Webelos colors, with their three colored ribbons, are optional devices upon which the Webelos activity pins earned by the Webelos Scouts may be displayed.
-If they do not use the Webelos colors, then they may display their activity pins on their cap.
+The Adventure colors, with their three colored ribbons, are devices upon which the Arrow of Light Adventure pins earned by the Arrow of Light Scouts may be displayed.
+If they do not use the Adventure colors, then they may display their Adventure pins on their cap.